 Bias in AI systems adds another layer.
 Facial recognition that works better on men, hiring algorithms that downgrade resumes with women's colleges, health care AI trained predominantly on male patients - these aren't hypothetical problems.
 They're documented failures that give anyone paying attention good reason to be skeptical.

 The timing of this survey matters.
-We're past the initial ChatGPT hype cycle and into the phase where companies are making real decisions about AI integration. is embedding Copilot across its enterprise suite. is pushing Gemini into Workspace. is building AI into everything from Instagram to Ray-Ban glasses.
+We're past the initial ChatGPT hype cycle and into the phase where companies are making real decisions about AI integration.
+Microsoft is embedding Copilot across its enterprise suite.
+Google is pushing Gemini into Workspace.
+Meta is building AI into everything from Instagram to Ray-Ban glasses.
 The technology isn't coming - it's already here.